nori-dot-eco/contracts/docs/Market.md

 ```

-_Adds the specified removal ID to the _listedSupply data structure.
-If this is the supplier&#x27;s
-first listed removal, the supplier is also added to the active supplier queue.

-Emits a &#x60;RemovalAdded&#x60; event._
+<i>Adds the specified removal ID to the _listedSupply data structure.
+If this is the supplier&#x27;s  first listed removal, the supplier is also added to the active supplier queue.
+Emits a &#x60;RemovalAdded&#x60; event.</i>

 | Name | Type | Description |
 | ---- | ---- | ----------- |